dbader/node-datadog-metrics/README.md

 * `apiKey`: Sets the DataDog API key. (optional)
     * It's usually best to keep this in an environment variable.
       Datadog-metrics looks for the API key in `DATADOG_API_KEY` by default.
+* `appKey`: Sets the DataDog APP key. (optional)
+    * It's usually best to keep this in an environment variable.
+      Datadog-metrics looks for the APP key in `DATADOG_APP_KEY` by default.

 Example: